kuznetsov-radio/gxmodelfitting/README.md

-This code searches for the heating rate that provides the best agreement between the model and observed radio maps.
+This code searches for the coronal heating model parameters that provide the best agreement between the model and observed radio maps.

 The two central routines are: